 Here are two examples of fare class availability on two different Qantas flights from Melbourne to Singapore:

-The actual letters designated to each fare class varies by airline.
+The actual letters designated to each fare bucket varies by airline.
 Qantas uses the following fare classes for each of its cabin classes (in order from most expensive to least expensive):

 - First: F to A